PawelHarasiuk/YouTube-Comment-Analyzer/README.md

   ```
   brew install jq
   ```
-  if you do not have brew firstly you should install it
+  if you do not have brew on macos firstly you should install it

 ### Installation
 This command will download script to run program: